CodeAsm/teeny-linux/README.md

 this is like the old behavior.

+### Timed compilation

 ```bash
 ./build.sh -t
 or
 ./build.sh -time
 ```
 The above function has been added to measure the compilation time for the whole project and seperate parts. already figured out the kernel compiles faster?!? by cleaning the sources.
 Busybox can use a precompiled sourcetree just fine. overall not much different.
-There will be no qemu running at the end. this oprion might change in the future.
+There will be no qemu running at the end. this option might change in the future.

 ### Modules